redis/node-redis/CONTRIBUTING.md

 # Introduction

-First, thank you for considering contributing to Node Redis!
+First, thank you for considering contributing to Node Valkey!
 It's people like you that make the open source community such a great community! 😊

 We welcome any type of contribution, not just code.
 You can help with: